denchp/hugo_site/content/posts/my-change-to-dvorak.md

 It was a painful time.

 I quickly found that messaging people through any means (discord, slack, teams) was *extremely* slow.
-Which had the odd effect of making me actually think about how to say what I needed to - in the fewest possible words; just to avoid typing.
+Which had the odd effect of making me actually think about how to say what I needed to;3 in the fewest possible words; just to avoid typing.

 Coding was a little better since there isn't a lot of 'free-form' typing.
-Re-learning where things like the braces '{}' and the hyphen '-' were took some time.
+Re-learning where things like the braces '{}' and the hyphen '-' were did take some time.

 The most frustrating thing for me was that I had to expend significantly more effort thinking about my typing - which took away from my ability to think about how I wanted my code to work.
 This was a **major** frustration, especially as I was streaming my personal development project.
 Instead of being able to fluidly talk about the code as I typed, *and* thinking about what I had to do next; I found I had to explain what I was about to code, type some code, then think about the impact of that code and what had to be done next.  *Switching to Dvorak made me go from executing three tasks in parallel, to just one*.

 ## Ramping Up the Training

 Shortly after making my switch to Dvorak 100% I found keybr.com.
 It supports Dvorak, and (in my opinion) was much more rigorous than the learn.dvorak.nl site.
-The additional feedback, profile reports, and even the fact that it gave me my performance in WPM* helped me focus in on my weaknesses, and quantify my improvements.
+The additional feedback, profile reports, and even the fact that it gave me my performance in WPM helped me focus in on my weaknesses, and quantify my improvements.

+>learn.dvorak.nl lets you type 100 words and tells you how fast you typed them, so figuring out my WPM required some math

 As I realized I needed to significantly improve my speed I started using the new tools *as much as possible*.
 Any time I found myself with idle hands on my computer I'd pull up keybr.com and start practicing.

 Over and over I practiced, and I steadily got faster and faster.
 Within a month I was at a respectable, if not blazing fast 25 WPM, after two I was pushing 45 WPM and now (another month in) I'm working to get to 60 WPM.

-(* learn.dvorak.nl lets you type 100 words and tells you how fast you typed them, so figuring out my WPM required some math)

 ## Results and Lessons Learned